-Classes will be hosted via Zoom, accessible through OWL.
+Until further notice, classes will be hosted via Zoom, accessible through OWL.
 Lectures will occur during the first half of the class.
 These will be synchronized, real-time sessions.
 The remainder of the "class time" will be devoted to engaging in online discussion/activities which can be completed during the week, but before the next class.
-Classes will be recorded and shared for 72 hours.
+As a courtesy for those who are unable to attend the synchronized, real-time class, a narrated PowerPoint will be posted.